 Soldiering on we finally rejoin the main group who are having lunch at De Villiers dam.
 It’s taken 10 minutes short of two hours since we split up.
 My shoes performed brilliantly and legs are still working.

 Having taken the ‘easy’ route up, the group decides to take the ‘not so easy’ route back down.
-With magnificent views of Constantia below, we make our descent.
+With magnificent views of Constantia below, we make our descent toward the Cecilia Forest waterfall.
 Full concentration is required as we delicately pick our way down over smooth boulders.
 I often find walking downhill worse than going up; it’s a strain on joints and increases the chances of slipping.

 Totally unfazed is 76 year old Delene Stamper, who only four years ago underwent a knee replacement operation yet continues to hike.
 Even arthritis now can’t keep Delene away from the mountains.
 Only with some prompting does she tell us she’s crossed a glacier in Pakistan, scaled Mount Kilimanjaro and hiked K2’s base camp in years gone by.
 Today she’s in a hurry to get home to bake a birthday cake for her god child’s daughter.